geojeff/busser/docs/CoffeeScriptHelp.md

             return file if file?
           file

-    > No big deal you say, but but its just another little thing.
     > Of course, the last line of a function can be an assignment, or some other statement for
     > which the function doesn't return a value in the API.
 Or the last line can be another
     > function call, as we see in the build method of the Framework class: